Siege of Bihać (1592): The role of Bihać

-Following the fall of Knin in 1522 Bihać took the leading role in the Kingdom of Croatia south of the Sava River.
+Following the fall of Knin in 1522, Bihać took the leading role in the Kingdom of Croatia south of the Sava River.
 It became an important stronghold that protected the area from the Croatian Littoral to the lands around the Una River.
 From the times of King Matthias Corvinus a garrison was stationed in the city.
 In 1528 Bihać became a center of a captaincy due to its position near the border with the Ottoman Empire and a relatively large number of residents.
 There were 25 forts under the command of the Bihać Captain in 1576.
 However, the number of forts was reduced to only three by 1579: Ripač, Sokol, and Izačić.
 The rest were either conquered by the Ottomans or were included into the Slunj captaincy.
 By the 1580s the city was in a dire state.
 It was almost surrounded by Ottoman territory, villages in its vicinity were abandoned and there were frequent reports of food shortages.
 Many of its citizens fled the city and there was a large influx of refugees into Bihać from nearby places that were conquered by the Ottomans.

 1585 siege and aftermath

-In 1584 the Ottomans suffered a heavy defeat in the Battle of Slunj against the forces of Ban Erdődy.
+In 1584, the Ottomans suffered a heavy defeat in the Battle of Slunj against the forces of Ban Erdődy.
 This defeat calmed the situation on the border as Ottoman commanders put a halt on their raids.
 Erdődy used that time to strengthen the border fortifications and called a session of the Croatian Parliament on 11 March 1585.
 A decision was made to complete the work on Fort Brest near Sisak and the construction of a new tower in Šišinec on the Kupa River.

-As the country was affected by a drought in summer, the rivers were drained which made it easier for Ottoman forces to cross into Croatian territory.
-Ferhad Pasha Sokolović, Beylerbey of the Bosnia Eyalet, prepared an army for an attack on Bihać and its surrounding forts.
+As the country was affected by a drought in the summer, the rivers were drained which made it easier for Ottoman forces to cross into Croatian territory.
+Ferhad Pasha Sokolović, the Beylerbey of the Bosnia Eyalet, prepared an army for an attack on Bihać and its surrounding forts.
 On 14 September 1585 Ferhad Pasha besieged Bihać, but did not have enough infantryman at his disposal.
 The defenders of the town, commanded by Captain Franz Horner, used their artillery and inflicted heavy losses on the Ottomans, forcing Ferhad Pasha to lift the siege on the following day.
 The Ottomans burned several nearby villages during their departure.

 Local sanjakbeys then turned north and started attacking forts in Slavonia.
 Ali-beg, Sanjakbey of the Sanjak of Pakrac, was killed in the Battle of Ivanić in 1586.
 Following an Ottoman defeat near Nagykanizsa in 1587, a relatively lengthy period of peace began on the border.
 There were no clashes in 1588 and 1589, besides an unsuccessful Ottoman attack on Senj.
 On 29 November 1590 a truce was renewed between Emperor Rudolf II and Sultan Murad III.